FragnaroK/WhatsappBot_V1/README.md

 > * Config files divided in two folders:
 >	- WUI: With UI
 >	- WOUI: Without UI
+> * I will comment the whole code soon...
 > ***

 ## Indexs